lezdoors/rac-elec.fr/replit.md

 ## Overview

-Raccordement-Elec.fr (now portail-electricite.com) is a French electrical connection service platform designed to streamline electrical connection requests for individuals, real estate developers, subdividers, and businesses in France.
+demande-raccordement.fr is a French electrical connection service platform designed to streamline electrical connection requests for individuals, real estate developers, subdividers, and businesses in France.
 The platform provides a multi-step user experience, secure payment processing, automated notifications, and a comprehensive administration system for managing customer interactions and requests.
 The project aims to provide an easy and efficient way to manage electrical connection processes.

 ## User Preferences